PawelZ4krzewski/karetao/README.md

 # Karetao

 ------------------
 Make your learning sessions easier using Karetao flashcard app.
-Create your own folders with flashcars and learn everytime and everywhere  you want.
+Create your own folders with flashcards and learn everytime and everywhere  you want.

 ### Karetao functions: